Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Empirical Test Setup

 \section{Empirical Test Setup}

 To evaluate the computability of optimal and maximal $n$-soft domatic partitions for reasonably sized large-scale static homogeneous WSNs, we outline the details of our empirical test setup.
 The corresponding graphs are created by the proposed $\lambda$-precision UDG generator using the seeds depicted in Subsection \ref{sec:gen_seeds} and the associated Table \ref{tbl:test}.
 We have chosen graphs with a number of nodes $|V|$ starting from $20$ to $300$ in steps of $20$.
 Only connected $\lambda$-precision UDGs created by our graph generator are accepted in our test setup.
 In case a generated graph is not connected, we discard it and repeat the generation process for the given parameters until the desired number of connected $\lambda$-precision UDGs has been reached.
 After successfully generating $20$ connected graphs for each row of parameter combinations in Table \ref{tbl:test}, we duplicate the complete set of graphs once for a second test setup.
-The original set of graphs $SG_1$ is then adapted to approach the expected average node degree $\deg_\text{exp}$ as close as possible by successive removal of edges.
+The original set of graphs $SG_1$ is then adapted to approach the expected average node degree $\deg_\text{exp}$ by successive removal of edges.
 The algorithm used to adapt the graphs and to reach the desired average node degree is described in Subsection \ref{sec:graph_adapt}.
 To adjust the average node degree, we take the squared edge length of each edge that does not disconnect the graph as weight.
-We give longer edges a higher priority by assignment of their squared edge length as weight.
+The squaring gives longer edges a higher priority to be selected in the process.
 Then, edges are removed iteratively and by chance based on their respective given weight until the average node degree $\deg_\text{avg}$ reaches the desired expected average node degree $\deg_\text{exp}$.
 The graphs in the duplicated set $SG_2$ are modified by removing all bridges as described in Subsection \ref{sec:graph_adapt}.
 Afterwards, we ensure that the $\deg_\text{exp}$ in the table row associated with the graph is reached as described for $SG_1$ but without the risk of creating new bridges.
 The set of graphs $SG_2$ is created to evaluate whether small topological properties like for a graph to be bridge-free in our given set of graphs directly affects the computability or quality of results of our partitioning schemes.
-Finally, we compute for all graphs the optimal and maximal $n$-soft domatic partitions for $n\in\{3,4,5\}$.
+Finally, we compute for all graphs the optimal and maximal $n$-soft domatic partitions for $n\in \{3,4,5\}$.
 For this purpose, the $0-1$ LPs have been implemented using Pyomo \cite{hart2011pyomo} and they are computed using the mathematical programming solver Gurobi \cite{gurobi}.
 In the last step, we evaluate the results via Python.
-Therefore, we track the wall-clock times given by Gurobi.
+Therefore, we track the wallclock times given by Gurobi.
 In addition, we count the number of missing coverages $e_\text{miss\_cov}$ introduced in Equation \eqref{eq:miss_cov} as well as the incompletely covered nodes $e_\text{inc\_nodes}$ expressed in Equation \eqref{eq:inc_nodes}.
 The time limit for Gurobi to solve a given LP on a given graph is set to $1200$ seconds on a system with two {\itshape Intel$^\text{\textregistered}$ Xeon$^\text{\textregistered}$ Gold 6248R} as central processing units and $256$ GB of random access memory.